I'm 29, I Make $126,000 & I Got Laid Off This Week

 Day Five

 8 a.m. — Merry Christmas Eve!
-I put a coat on over my pajamas and bike about a mile away to the testing center.
+I put a coat on over my pyjamas and bike about a mile away to the testing centre.
 The door is completely locked up and there are no signs of life.
 I'm so frustrated that I was able to make an online appointment for a place that is evidently closed today.
-I call O. who is getting tested at a site in his neighborhood, and he tells me the line is filling up but maybe I can make it if I hurry.
+I call O. who is getting tested at a site in his neighbourhood, and he tells me the line is filling up but maybe I can make it if I hurry.
 I get back on my bike and haul ass to meet him.

 9:15 a.m. — We get tested together with both a rapid and a PCR.
 Our rapid tests give results in five minutes, and we both show up as negative.
 I'm so confused about which test to believe.
 The PCR results will be in 48-72 hours, so I guess I'll just wait till then to find out.
 We part ways and I start biking home, but get a flat tire about halfway.
 Sigh.
 I don't have a spare tube with me and there are no bike stores around, so I sit and wait for the bus to take me and my bike home.

-5 p.m. — O. calls me and says he was able to score some more rapid tests from Walgreens.
+5 p.m. — O. calls me and says he was able to score some more rapid tests from Walgreens pharmacy.
 He bikes up to me and we both take another test.
 We're both negative again, so we decide we can hang out together but will isolate from all others until we get our PCR results.
-We take Divvy e-bikes to his house and pick up our favorite Chinese food on the way, he pays.
+We take Divvy e-bikes to his house and pick up our favourite Chinese food on the way, he pays.

 8 p.m. — We eat our fried rice, drink some rosé, and watch The Great British Baking Show.
 I'm feeling exhausted and head to bed at 9:30.